 Maybe what we’re facing now is retaliation for all these decades of heartbreaking, inhumane, unjustifiable treatment of animals.
 And it’s high time we make travel, food and lifestyle choices that are not just more ethical, but also better for our own survival.

-Based on past crises, the travel industry will bounce back and still need bloggers
+The future of blogging: Based on past crises, the travel industry will bounce back and still need bloggers

 Atleast one tourism board is positive that travel bloggers will still play a key role in destination messaging once this crisis is behind us